luketurnerdev/hive-express/README.md

 http://ca-hive-react-deploy.s3-website-ap-southeast-2.amazonaws.com (please open in chrome - I learned this the hard way)

+## Notes for Garret / Hamish

+Hey guys!
+Just a few things:

+As you know, we unfortunately didn't deliver on everything we set out to, but this is reflected in the updated MVP below.

+In order to use the site, please login with Meetup.
+If this doesn't work, please use the test credentials (on meetup):

+User: litedog@tempcloud.in
+Pass:  qweqweqwe

+User: pediciziz@thetempmail.com
+Pass: qweqweqwe

+These accounts are not admins, whereas signing up for a new account should make you an admin.
+Being a non-admin should let you make suggestions for events.

+Also: Some of the features that aren't 100% stables are in the slides as GIFS --> https://docs.google.com/presentation/d/11AwQf4Uk6Tryh2xGZrwjGXyYMPlr53gfaJpThJFBKY8/edit?usp=sharing

+Have a good day!

 ## Project Management

 1. Record interactions with your client in a diary format